Alecg956/wardrobe/README.md

 3. Connect to IP address http://167.99.60.42/addchatt/ to add new chatt data to backend server in JSON format with POST request
 4. Connect to IP address http://167.99.60.42/getchatts/ again to verify that newly added chatt is in the database
 5. Done!

+# Wardrobe App Instructions:

+1. Download, update, and install xCode if you don't already have it installed (https://developer.apple.com/xcode/)
+2. Open the wardrobe.xcodeproj file in the wardrobe folder
+3.  (optional) Connect an iOS device using a lightning connector if you are not planning on using the simulator
+4. Press the "play" button at the top left corner of the interface
+5. Watch you simulator/device start and load the application
+6. Done!